IsaacVerm/postcards-backend/README.md

 Deploying a single file module is [different](https://stackoverflow.com/questions/50023430/deploying-flask-application-written-in-one-file-to-heroku) from deploying a fullblown app as done in the tutorial so the `gunicorn` line is different.

+For automated deployment using Travis there are some gotchas regarding Python:

+* the Python version used is 3.6 because 3.7 is not supported by Travis yet
+* there's a line saying `script: python -m unittest` although there are no unittests

+The `script: python -m unittest` line is there because Travis refuses to go on if no tests are ran at all.